W-David-Porter/acim/src/text/3-the-innocent-perception/v-beyond-perception/index.md

 ⁴There is nothing else.
 ⁵Perception, on the other hand, is impossible without a belief in “more’ and “less’.
 ⁶At every level it involves selectivity.
-⁷Perception is a continual process of accepting and rejecting, organising and reorganising, shifting and changing.
+⁷Perception is a continual process of accepting and rejecting, organizing and reorganizing, shifting and changing.
 ⁸Evaluation is an essential part of perception, because judgments are necessary in order to select.

 ::: details Expanded